gaibz/Lotek/README.md

 <b>groups[].css.url_replace [Array of Object]</b><br />
 For CSS Sometimes you need to specify the path of assets inside CSS, this thing will act like url translator.<br /> For example inside an `@import url(...)` or `background:url(...)` <br />
-With this configuration it will automatically detect your asset url and refactor into new url by specify `find` and `replace`. <br />
+With this configuration it will automatically detect your asset url and refactor into new url by specify `find` and `replacement`. <br />
-the Object should contain : `find` and `replace` key.
+the Object should contain : `find` and `replacement` key.

 If you have a css file like this (./assets/src/css/style.css) :
 ```css